PRINTING ON ACRYLIC

 Printing on Acrylic Products

 Acrylic is a great substitute for glass, especially when it comes to shields, trophies, and award products.
 It doesn’t smash like glass or represent a safety risk if it cracks or breaks.
-Because of its glass-like luminescence, it’s also used for home décor applications items like candle holders, wall plates, lamps and even larger items like end tables and chairs.
-Use VersaUV flatbed technology to directly print onto these items or engrave on them with a selection of Roland DGA rotary and laser engraver machines.
+Because of its glass-like luminescence, it’s also used for home décor applications items like candle holders, wall plates, lamps, and even larger items like end tables and chairs.
+Use VersaOBJECT or VersaUV flatbed technology to print directly onto these items, or engrave them with a Roland DG rotary engraving machine.

-Acrylic is used to create signs, stands and displays for restaurants, museums, tradeshows and many other applications.
+Acrylic is used to create signs, stands and displays for restaurants, museums, tradeshows, and many other applications.
 Easy to bend, it lends itself to making products like end caps for store displays or brochure holders for car dealerships.
-Acrylic is also used extensively in schools, hospitals, and stores to create sneeze guards and point-of-sale safety items that can be customized with multiple Roland DG devices.
+Acrylic is also used extensively in schools, hospitals, and stores.
 Because it’s durable and see-through, it’s also often used for stylish and sophisticated office signs and door plaques.

 Printing onto Acrylic for Prototypes and Packaging